bernep/Advanced-Computer-Systems/Project 4/README.md

 ./proj4.out col.txt 4 1 1
 ```

 Once the code is up and running, follow the instructions given by the terminal prompts.
-If you are using a large file for dictionary encoding, the encoding will take awhile (on my system, it took around 30 minutes using 4 threads).
+If you are using a large file for dictionary encoding (e.g. the file that the professor provided), the encoding will take awhile (on my system, it took around 25 minutes using 4 threads).
 The reason it takes so long is to speed up the eventual search and scanning operations.
 This will be explained in more detail in the Analysis section.

 ## Testing Environment
 #### System